 As we have already seen, the flexibility of hips and knees is the prerequisite for mastery over this yoga position.
 To open the hips, one should resort to the following yoga poses and practices.

 - Titali-Asana or Butterfly Pose

 Sit on the floor with your legs stretched.

-Then, bend one leg, say the left leg, and place the foot on the other thigh in such a way that the sole is placed as near to the pelvic bone as possible.
+Then, bend one leg, say the left leg, and place the foot on the other thigh so that the sole is placed as near the pelvic bone as possible.

 Place the hands on the knees in Jnana Mudra or Chin Mudra.
 Then, close the eyes and place the mind in between the eyebrows.
 Keep your breathing as slow as possible.

 After performing the posture with the left leg as mentioned in step 2, you should change the posture with the right leg.
 If you have used the right leg, you should change that to the left one.
 This is to obtain balanced flexibility on the two sides.